Zhang Hongbao

-Zhang Hongbao (张宏堡 (張宏堡)) (5 January 1954, in Harbin, Heilongjiang, China – 31 July 2006, in Arizona, USA) was the founder and spiritual leader of Zhong Gong, a qigong-based system of practices and beliefs.
-He was also a wealthy businessman, and a self-proclaimed leader of the Chinese democracy movement.
+Zhang Hongbao (张宏堡 (張宏堡)) (5 January 1954, in Harbin, Heilongjiang, China – 31 July 2006, in Arizona, USA) was the founder and spiritual leader of Zhong Gong, a Qigong-based new religious movement.
+He was also a wealthy businessman and a self-proclaimed leader of the Chinese democracy movement.

-He died in a motor vehicle accident in Arizona in July 2006.
-After his death, no significant activity by Zhong Gong has been reported.
+In 1999, Zhong Gong was officially classified as a cult and banned by the Chinese government, leading Zhang to seek political asylum in the United States.
+Following his relocation to America, several former Zhong Gong members would accuse Zhang of raping them under the pretext of "spiritual healing".

-Biography
+Zhang died in a motor vehicle accident in Arizona in July 2006.
+No notable Zhong Gong activity has been reported since his death.

 Early life

 Zhang was born in 1954 in Harbin, where his family trade was coal-mining.
-Zhang spent ten years during the Cultural Revolution in a state farm in Heilongjiang, during which time he started practising Qigong.
+Zhang spent ten years during the Cultural Revolution in a state farm in Heilongjiang, during which time he started practicing Qigong.
 In 1977, he was admitted to the Harbin School of Metallurgy.
 On leaving, he joined the Communist Party and became a physics teacher in a mining region.
 Zhang gained entrance into the Beijing University of Science and Technology in 1985 where he studied Economic management.
 Palmer, citing Ji Yi, said Zhang obtained only mediocre grades as a student, but he was interested in a diverse range of modules from Law to Chinese and Western Medicine.
 He also signed on at the Chinese Qigong Further Education Academy.
 During this time he developed a style of Qigong which was based on automation, physics, relativity, bionics, and with distinctive use of mechanical engineering jargon.
 After graduation, he became a paid qigong researcher at a university, where he was to give his first public demonstration of the "Extraordinary Powers" he had acquired.